 Healthcare Device Design Process Explained: Step-by-Step Guide from Concept to Development

-- Understanding patient and medical professional challenges
+- Understanding challenges faced by patients and medical professionals

 - Determining target markets and formal device classification